What is a Graduate Quantity Surveyor?

 We are always pushing boundaries to improve our services to our clients and candidates.
 So taking pride in what we do is ranked extremely high.
 Find out more about the services we can provide for you to help you find your next Graduate Quantity Surveyor job.

-Located on the River Inn, Innsbruck is the fifth largest city in Austria with an estimated population of 132,493 in 2018.
-The name Innsbruck means ‘bridge over the inn’.
-Innsbruck is also officially one of six Early Adopter Cities of the Build-in-Wood project.
-Innbruck has seen numerous large scale construction projects over the past couple of years and has multiple large constructions projects in the pipeline, including;
+Located approximately 170 kilometres north of Munich, Nuremberg is the 14th largest city in Germany with an estimated population of 518,370.
+Nuremberg covers an area of 71.99 square miles and is home to one of Europe’s largest castles, Nuremberg castle.
+Nuremberg has seen numerous large scale construction projects over the past couple of years and has multiple large constructions projects in the pipeline, including;

 Looking for a new construction job?